habibghulambheek/MalignoScan/README.md

 Breast cancer is one of the most common types of cancer in women.
 Early diagnosis can **significantly increase survival rates**.
-This project uses **ML classification** to predict the chances of a tumor being maliginant(cancerous):
+This project uses **ML classification** to predict the chances of a tumor being maliginant(cancerous).

 ---